Nick Barratt: Biography

 Barratt was born at Hammersmith, London.
 He was educated at Hampton School, and took a BA (Hons) degree in history from King's College London, before completing his PhD in state finance and fiscal history also from King's College London.
 He then worked at the Public Record Office, now The National Archives, from 1996 to 2000 before leaving to work as a specialist researcher at the BBC until 2002, whilst establishing Sticks Research Agency.
 He was CEO of Nation's Memory Bank and advisor at Digital Estate Corporation and created the Family History Show, a genealogy video magazine.

-Following a career as a broadcaster and author from 2002-2012, he returned to work at The National Archives in 2013, before leaving in 2015 to join Senate House Library at the University of London.
+Following a career as a broadcaster and author between 2002 and 2012, Barratt returned to work at The National Archives in 2013.
+He left the organization in 2015 to join Senate House Library at the University of London.
 In April 2018 Barratt was appointed Director.
 The following year, he joined The Open University where he worked as the Director of Learner and Discovery Services before leaving in 2023 to take up his current role at Royal Holloway.